O-Vault/O-Vault/readme.md

 - Windows
 - MacOS
-- Linux (not yet available)
+- Linux

 O-Vault is fully offline, your passwords are saved locally on your device in an encrypted file called the vault.

 With O-Vault you only need to remember one password to open your vault.
 All your other passwords are saved in your vault.

-O-Vault uses a strong and standard encryption algorithm: [SubtleCrypto AES-GCM algorithm](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/encrypt#aes-gcm).
+O-Vault uses the Chromium encryption API  [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/encrypt#aes-gcm) using a strong and standard encryption algorithm (AES-GCM).
 If you are interested to review how the vault is encrypted, this happens [here](https://github.com/O-Vault/O-Vault/blob/main/lib/src/encryption.ts) in the encrypt function.
-I will be more than happy to get your feedbacks about it on [Discord](https://discord.gg/cgHW3gVsZq).

 Your vault is a standalone file, you can make a backup of it on a usb key, to an external harddrive or to your cloud document provider (Google Drive, One Drive, etc).